segalgouldn/CMSC251-Final-Project/README.md

 ### To Do:
 * Check the CSV files.
-..* Do they all contain Tweets?
+...Do they all contain Tweets?
-..* Text cleaning.
+...Text cleaning.
 * Train and tune the classifier.
 * Create a web application using Flask?